Last Updated on November 24, 2022 by Alfred Jenkins

 Fishing in saltwater requires mostly in-depth scanning because fish like to swim near water beds in such waters.
 You should opt for such a fish finder that does excellent scanning in the water vertically.
 In easy words, you should go for a fish finder that’s well known for Down Imaging or Down-scanning.

-Ice fishing is the type of fishing on a frozen body of water where the anglers use an opening in the ice and use the fishing gear to catch fish.
+Ice fishing is fishing on a frozen body of water where the anglers use an opening in the ice and use the fishing gear to catch fish.
 Fishing on icy water is slightly more challenging than fishing in saltwater and freshwater because you can never know what’s sneaking beneath the thin layer of frozen icy water without the help of an ice fish finder.
 That’s where an ice fishing fish finder comes in handy and does all the hard work for you.

 Whether you’re fishing from a Kayak, Bass Boat, Center Console, or Pontoon, the type of fishing boat matters as well that you’ll be taking for the fishing trips.
 The primary reason behind this logic is that the proper installation of a fish finder on any boat depends on many factors.
 Spare space available on the ship, the safety and durability of the fish finder, and how easy it is for you to operate it efficiently are the key factors to consider before installing a fish finder on any boat.